globus/globus-automate-client/docs/source/globus_action_providers.rst

 status.
 Each of the options may be protected for access only via specific Globus identities by setting values on the ``selectable_by`` list.
-A direct HTTP access may present a Bearer token for authorization using the same scope as used for accessing the other operations on the Action Provider.
+A direct HTTP access may present a Bearer token for authorization using the same scope as used for accessing the other operations on the action provider.
 If no access token is presented, the user will be re-directed to start an OAuth Flow using Globus Auth to authenticate access to the option URL.